Hosting a free Coworking Day is a fantastic way to activate your local remote work, digital nomad, expat and freelance community.

 Busy cafés and restaurants hate “laptop people” but those that are not so busy actually appreciate that there are some people there and the venue doesn't look empty.

 Also, most of these places have rush hours.
 If you can bring in some remote workers that order a few coffees and avocado toast during sleepy hours, the owners might be quite open to hosting.
+Search for places that are already recommended by remote workers, like this list of coworking cafés in Lisbon.

 2. Park 🌳